merto-dvp/spirit-docker-v2/README.md

 It is hosted on GitHub: https://github.com/merto-dvp/django-spirit-ready-app

-Project name will be set to <mysite>.
+Project name will be set to mysite.
 App folder is configured to run mysite project as default.

 Run sudo docker-compose run web python3 manage.py createsuperuser for creating an admin account.